avnet-iotconnect/iotc-python-greengrass-demos/raspberry-pi/README.md

 ### Make Connections
 Make the following connections:
 1. Connectivity: Connect an **Ethernet Cable** from your LAN (modem/router/switch) to the Ethernet connector.
-2. Display: Using the micro-HDMI to HDMI cable, connect the RPi to a monitor.
+2. Display: Connect the micro-HDMI to a display (or HDMI to USB adapter).
 3. Input: Connect the USB Keyboard
 4. Power: Connect the **Power cable** to the **USB-C Port** on the board.